 1. Link Externally

 Remember those top ranking web pages from before?
 Link them as references throughout your article.
-These links will be logged by search engines and will help you rank.
+These links will be logged by search engines and will help you rank – just make sure the verbiage you use ties directly to the article.
 Plus, it’s a great way to legitimize your content.

 Much like the 5000 word university essay, everything should be referenced.
 I know the web is still kind of like the Wild West, with algorithms changing all the time and convention sometimes becoming unconventional, BUT real ones will know and there’s more to gain from doing it.